 Berries may be crushed, added whole to food as a flavoring/preservative, steeped in boiling water to make a tea or infusion, or eaten fresh or dried.
 Sometimes found as a capsule.

 Juniperus monospermus is a variety of juniper that grows in higher, dryer elevations in the southwest.
 It has traditionally been used in the same ways as the common juniper.
-Besides a number of medicinal uses, juniper boughs and leaves were often burned to help purify the air, and the leaves and twigs can be used to make a green or brown dye.
+Among many other uses, juniper boughs and leaves were often burned to help purify the air, and the leaves and twigs can be used to make a green or brown dye.